IIIF/api/source/presentation/4.0/index.md

 >
 **Key Points**
 * The decision about which item in the [`Choice`][prezi-40-model-Choice] to play by default is client dependent.
 In the absence of any other decision process the client should play the first item.
 In this specific example, the user might make the decision after reading the [`label`][prezi-40-model-label], or the client might make the decision based on the `fileSize` property and an assessment of the user's available bandwidth.
 However, the client may have no way of determining why the publisher has offered the choices, and should not prevent the user from making the choice.
 The cookbook demonstrates several uses of [`Choice`][prezi-40-model-Choice] for common image and AV use cases.
-* Slop - impl note - don't interpret **very** minor discrepancies between [`duration`][prezi-40-model-duration] on the different Choices and the Container [`duration`][prezi-40-model-duration] as an instruction to stretch or compress the audio/video stream to match the Container duration.
-No real way to quantify this, just _be sensible_.
+* Clients should not interpret **very** minor discrepancies between [`duration`][prezi-40-model-duration] on the different Choices and the Container [`duration`][prezi-40-model-duration] as an instruction to stretch or compress the audio/video stream to match the Container duration.
+There is no real way to quantify exactly how big a difference would count as not "minor" and thus it is also client dependent.
-{: .note}
+{: .callout}

-!!! warning TODO: The above should be a green class rgb(244,252,239) to distinguish from properties

 __Definitions__<br/>
 Classes: [Manifest][prezi-40-model-Manifest], [Canvas][prezi-40-model-Canvas], [Choice][prezi-40-model-Choice]<br/><br/>
 Properties: [fileSize](model/#fileSize), [format][prezi-40-model-format], [provides][prezi-40-model-provides], [timeMode][prezi-40-model-timeMode], [behavior][prezi-40-model-behavior], [placeholderContainer][prezi-40-model-placeholderContainer]
 {: .note}

-# 3D
+# 3D Foundations

 Scenes describe a 3D boundless space with infinite height (y axis), width (x axis) and depth (z axis), where 0 on each axis (the origin of the coordinate system) is treated as the center of the scene's space.